Cray-HPE/docs-csm/operations/compute_rolling_upgrades/Compute_Rolling_Upgrades.md

 # Compute Rolling Upgrades

-**Note:** CRUS is deprecated in CSM 1.2.0.
-It will be removed in a future CSM release and replaced with BOS V2, which will provide similar functionality.
+**Note:** CRUS is deprecated in CSM 1.2.0 and it will be removed in CSM 1.6.0.
+It will be replaced with BOS V2, which will provide similar functionality.
 See
 [Deprecated features](../../introduction/differences.md#deprecated_features).

 The Compute Rolling Upgrade Service \(CRUS\) upgrades sets of compute nodes without requiring an entire set of nodes to be out of service at once.
 CRUS manages the workload